rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 8: } }
 ````

-Java knows that the Rabbit class is not Comparable.
+Java knows that the `Rabbit` class is not `Comparable`.
 It knows sorting will fail, so it
 doesn’t even let the code compile.
-You can fix this by passing a Comparator to sort().
+You can fix this by passing a `Comparator` to `sort()`.
-Remember that a Comparator is useful when you want to specify sort order without using a
+Remember that a `Comparator` is useful when you want to specify sort order without using a
-compareTo() method:
+`compareTo()` method:

 ````
 import java.util.*;